MiRoDS/DataScience_Project1/README.md

 2. Project Motivation: Goal was to find out whethers renters can benefit from the findings if it is possible to influence the review score rating.

 3. File Description: There is just one file.
 Just load AirBNBAnalysis.ipynb into your Jupyter-Notebook.
+Furthermore, you need data.
+Due to upload issues, you can find it [here at Kaggle](https://www.kaggle.com/airbnb/boston/data) (select the file "listings.csv").

 4. How to Interact with your project: Go through the cells and execute them.